 The name comes from “Jace Bellarine of Magin: the Gathering”, the famous card name.
 It has telepathic abilities, a cool outfit and is brilliant.
 Jace is one of those names that has a sharp and commanding brevity.

-Ganon, the short form of Ganondorf is the bad man of “Legend of Zelda” series.
-We think it’s way better than naming your child Link in the age of technology.
+Ganon, the short form of Ganondorf, is the bad man of the “Legend of Zelda” series.
+We think this innovative name is way better than naming your child Link in the age of technology.
 This name just 400 spots in popularity in the year 2014.
 Not super popular, but definitely a unique name.

 Want to pay homage to the best action movie series of this generation?
 Then name him Arnold.